MedAI-MU/medai/CONTRIBUTING.md

   * Because it might **break other features** in your app

 > 🚨 “App” here refers to **your track’s codebase**, not the entire project.

+## Backend Instructions for Mobile and Frontend

+* Run `make run` to start the backend server.
+* Visit `http://localhost:8000/api/docs` to access the API documentation.